emma-wilson/syrf_userguide/roles.md

 You will automatically be assigned a Administrator role in any project that you create.

-## Changing a User Role
+## Assigning User Groups
 <!---When users join a project, they will automatically be assigned the Reviewer role.--->

-Only Project Administrators can change user roles.
-There is a list of project members under *Project Settings > Membership*, where Project Administrators can change member roles.
+Only Project Administrators can change a user's group.
+There is a list of project members under *Project Settings > Membership*, where Project Administrators can change project members groups.

  <!---In the list of members in your project, you can assign other members to be Project Administrators by selecting the Administrator check box. --->